 Applied Degree programs as currently offered in Alberta are designed to require a level of conceptual sophistication, specialized knowledge and intellectual autonomy similar to that of other baccalaureate programs, while focusing on learning outcomes oriented to an occupational field of practice.
 In addition to preparation for employment in the field, Applied Degrees are designed to foster personal and intellectual growth.
-Notwithstanding the expected conformity of Applied Degrees with the Canadian Degree Qualifications Framework (Appendix B), Applied Degrees, as noted above, are not expressly designed to prepare students for graduate study or second entry professional programs.
+Notwithstanding the expected conformity of

-21 This section relies in part on the Applied Degrees Principles and Experiential Learning Guidelines document approved by Senior Academic Officers of the public colleges and technical institutes on 1 October 2004.
+&lt;sup>21 This section relies in part on the Applied Degrees Principles and Experiential Learning Guidelines document approved by Senior Academic Officers of the public colleges and technical institutes on 1 October 2004.